opeyemiman/analyze_imageprocessing/README.md

-## MicaSense RedEdge Image Processing Tools
+# Introduction to MicaSense RedEdge Image Processing Tools
-Introductory Image processing tutorials can be found at <https://github.com/micasense/imageprocessing>
+Introductory Image processing steps and tutorials can be found at <https://github.com/micasense/imageprocessing>

 # 🌱 CEE FunctionLand